biergaizi/Bad-Apple-SSD1306/README.md

 By the way, did he use the same model of screen as me?
 No one knows, he didn't published the code.
 I think he may used different controller.
 Anyway, It isn't a stolen work, it is my original modification.

+This is the Video Player part of his project.
+Fetch other part from his [BaiduDrive](http://pan.baidu.com/share/link?shareid=82148&uk=1225526495).

 Credits
 ===
 * [沙渺](http://shamiao.com/)